misnow1/docker-weewx/README.md

 An increasing number of weather stations are network-enabled and can communicate directly to this system.

-You can view the [documentation for this image](https://github.com/jgoerzen/docker-weewx) on its Github page.
-This image is based on my [debian-base-security](https://github.com/jgoerzen/docker-debian-base) image, which features automatic security updates to the operating system (though not WeeWX) enabled by default.
+You can view the [documentation for this image](https://github.com/misnow1/docker-weewx) on its Github page.
+This image is based on the [c7-systemd image](https://hub.docker.com/_/centos/).

-WeeWX is most typically used with a local sqlite database.
-If you intend to use it with something else, you will probably need to install additional software in the container.

-I have provided rsync and ssh, however, since they are commonly used to push pages to remote servers.
+In order to use this container, you must first build the c7-systemd image as indicated in the previous link.

+This image uses systemd as described in the previous link and requires `CAP_SYS_ADMIN` and `/sys/fs/cgroups` to be mounted in the running container.
+Additionally, for USB stations to work, the USB device tree must be presented to the container and the container must be running in privileged mode (TODO: fix this).

+This image provides the MySQL library for python so that a MySQL database can be used for persistent data.

 You can download with: